Norma Winstone was born in London and first attracted attention in the late sixties when she shared the bill at Ronnie

 Her current group is a trio featuring Italian pianist Glauco Venier and German saxophonist/ bass clarinetist Klaus Gesing.

 The trio was formed in 2001 when Glauco and Klaus, who were playing as a duo at the time, asked Norma to guest with them at a concert near Udine, in Northern Italy, Glauco’s home town.
 A rapport between the three was immediately apparent.
 She realised that this was a group that had a very original sound which she wanted to develop.
 They made their first recording ‘Chamber Music‘, released by Universal, Austria, at the Artesuono Recording Studios in Udine in 2002.
 This is where they subsequently recorded their ECM album ‘Distances‘, which was given a four and a half star review in Downbeat Magazine, had wonderful reviews in the German and English press.

 The CD received an award as top Jazz Vocal CD from Academie Du Jazz in France and its crowning achievement was a Grammy nomination in the Jazz Vocal CD category of 2008.

 There have been two further ECM releases: “Stories Yet To Tell” in 2010 and “Dance Without Answer” in 2013 – both to much critical acclaim.

 Norma also works with the Nikki Iles’ group “The Printmakers” comprising some of the UK’s finest musicians.
-They released a long-awaited album “Westerly” this year and perform mainly in the UK.
+They released a long-awaited album “Westerly” last year and perform mainly in the UK.

 Awards and Fellowships